Ethical Principles and Publication Policy

-21. Uses information such as names, titles and e-mail addresses shared on the journal website only for the stated purposes of this journal; It is not used for any other purpose or made available to other people.
+21. Uses information such as names, titles and e-mail addresses shared on the InTraders website only for the stated purposes of it; It is not used for any other purpose or made available to other people.

 22. InTraders accepts the Open Access Principles set forth in the Budapest Open Access Initiative.
-The journal has accepted the Budapest Open Access Initiative.
+The InTraders has accepted the Budapest Open Access Initiative.

 23. InTraders is committed to applying publication ethics to the highest standards and to following the practice guide prepared by the Committee on Publication Ethics (COPE: Committee on Publication Ethics).